-The Department of Forests, Parks and Recreation (FPR) has the statutory authority to assess the state’s forest resources and guide the department in fulfilling program responsibilities.
+The Department of Forests, Parks and Recreation has the statutory authority to assess the state’s forest resources and guide the department in fulfilling program responsibilities.
 In addition, the 2008 US Farm Bill required each state to complete a state assessment and develop resource strategies in order to receive funds from the US Forest Service under the Cooperative Forestry Assistance Act (CFAA).
-The Vermont Division of Forests currently receives about 25% of its funding through the CFAA for the following programs: Forest Stewardship, Urban and Community Forestry, Forest Legacy Administration, Fire Assistance, and Forest Health Monitoring.
+Funded programs include the Forest Stewardship program, Urban and Community Forestry program, Forest Legacy Administration, Fire Assistance program, and Forest Health Monitoring.

 - Executive Summary

 Desired Future Conditions:

 - Multi-State Priority Landscapes

 - Appendix C: Forest Legacy: 2010 Assessment of Need